Adventures in Machine Learning

 capital: str

-This data class represents a country and includes its name, population, and capital city.
-We can create an instance of this class like any other class:
+This data class represents a country, including its name, population, and capital city.
+You can create an instance of this class like any other class:

 us = Country(“United States”, 328200000, “Washington D.C.”)